The Clones of Dr. Funkenstein

-The Clones of Dr. Funkenstein is the fifth album by funk band Parliament, released on July 20, 1976.
+The Clones of Dr. Funkenstein is the fifth album by funk band Parliament, released on September 20, 1976.
 The album is notable for featuring horn arrangements by ex-James Brown band member Fred Wesley.
 The album charted at No. 3 on the Billboard R&B Albums chart, No. 20 on the Billboard pop chart, and became Parliament's second album to be certified gold.
-Two singles were released off the album, "Do That Stuff", which charted at No. 22, and "Dr. Funkenstein" which charted at No. 43.
+Two singles were released, "Do That Stuff", which charted at No. 22, and "Dr. Funkenstein", which charted at No. 43.